-Education Code Section 48645.5, amended on September 30, 2014 makes clear that pupils shall not be denied enrollment or readmission to a public school solely on the basis that he or she has had contact with the juvenile justice system.
+Education Code Section 48645.5, makes clear that pupils shall not be denied enrollment or readmission to a public school solely on the basis that he or she has had contact with the juvenile justice system.
 Each public school district and county office of education shall accept for credit full or partial coursework satisfactorily completed by the pupil while attending a public school, juvenile court school, or nonpublic.
 Unless exempt from compulsory school attendance, a student returning from a juvenile justice facility or any other court ordered placement is entitled to the same right to an appropriate educational program as that provided to all other students, and should be immediately enrolled in school.

-In addition, Assembly Bill 2276 amends the Education Codes 48645.5, 49069.5 and 48648 requiring that the county office of education and county probation department have a joint transition planning policy that includes collaboration with relevant local educational agencies relating to pupils who are being released from juvenile court schools.
-The LAUSD, Los Angeles County Office of Education (LACOE) and Los Angeles County Probation Department are collaborating to strengthen communication and to establish protocols and procedures that will ensure early identification, support appropriate placement of students upon re-entry into the District, and provide After Care Case Management services for all LAUSD students.
+In addition, Education Code Sections 48645.5, 49069.5, and 48648 require that the County Office of Education and County Probation Department have a joint transition planning policy that includes collaboration with relevant local educational agencies relating to pupils who are being released from juvenile court schools.
+The LAUSD, Los Angeles County Office of Education (LACOE) and Los Angeles County Probation Department are collaborating to strengthen communication and to establish protocols and procedures that will ensure early identification, support appropriate placement of students upon re-entry into the District, and provide After Care Case Management services for LAUSD students.

-Assembly Bill 216 provides certain graduation exemptions for students who transfer to a new school after completing their second year of high school.
-To be considered a youth involved in the juvenile justice system for the purpose of AB 167/216, the student must be subject to a petition under Welfare and Institution Code (WIC) Section 602.
-A student is considered a WIC 602 youth so long as they are charged with a crime in delinquency court; they do not need to already be found guilty or placed on probation.
-For additional information or assistance with enrollment, please contact the SHHS Pupil Services Juvenile Hall/Camp Returnee Program at (213) 241-3844.
+Education Code Section 51225.1 provides certain graduation exemptions for students who transfer to a new school after completing their second year of high school.
+To be considered a youth involved in the juvenile justice system for the purpose of this provision, the student must be subject to a petition under Welfare and Institution Code (WIC) Section 602.
+A student is considered a Welfare and Institutions Code

+(WIC) section 602 youth so long as they are charged with a crime in delinquency court; they do not need to already be found guilty or placed on probation.
+For additional information or assistance with enrollment, please contact the Student Health and Human Services, Student Support Programs Juvenile Hall/Camp Returnee Program at (213) 241-3844.